imjasonh/compat/README.md

 ## Cleaning up

-To tear down the Service running on the cluster:
+To tear down just the Service running on the cluster:

 ```
 kubectl delete -f config/